kuawwwww/Project/README.md

 # Genetic Algorithm in solving TSP (GA)
->   This project uses a genetic algorithm to solve the TSP problem: first a permutation approach encodes the sequence of visited cities, which ensures that each city passes through and only once.
-Then an initial population is generated and the distance of all cities is traversed to calculate the fitness function.
-Then selection is performed with Roulette wheel selection, using Partially-matched crossover and simple mutation to determine the crossover operator and variation operator.
+> TSP is the NP-hard problem.
+This project uses a genetic algorithm to compute the optimal individuals in the last generation population, which in turn can be used as an approximate optimal solution to the problem.

 ## Table of Contents
 * [General Info](#general-information)